 Each state has different criteria for determining what type of business entities must pay franchise taxes, the basis for the tax (either income or capital), and the tax rate.

-How Do I Get Set Up to Pay Franchise Taxes in My State?
+How Do I Pay Franchise Taxes in My State?